Dionisio1013/Yelp-KPI-Metric/README.md

 ## 3) Building the web application

 Built using streamlit.
-I was able to create a web application that showcases KPIs of restaurants.
+I was able to create a web application that showcases the KPIs of restaurants.
 It contains information regarding a description of the business, sentiment analytics of words from customers, and a place to access customer reviews.

 Description of restaurant